hpgavin/multivarious/README.md

 ```powershell
 notepad $PROFILE
 ```
-and add this line ...
+If you put multivarious in a Code folder on your Desktop, add the following line (change "my_user_name" to your login ID, and otherwise edit the line for your particular case) ...
 ```powershell
 $env:PYTHONPATH="$env:PYTHONPATH;C:\Users\my_user_name\Desktop\Code\multivarious/"
 ```
 Save and close notepad.
 Activate the changes by typing the following into the PowerShell terminal
 ```powershell
 . $PROFILE
 ```